johnwickerson/mailer/README.md

 3. The tool creates one Applescript per row of `database.csv.tmp`.
 Each Applescript is generated such that when it is executed, a new email will be created in Apple Mail, all populated according to `template.txt` and instantiated with the data in the current row.
 The email won't actually be sent, but it will be all ready for you to just click on "send".

 4. The tool will, by default, execute all the Applescripts it generates.
 Alternatively, you can set the `-dryrun` flag so that they are not executed, and instead execute the scripts later yourself, e.g. by running `osascript name_of_script.scpt`.

+5. The tool will, by default, process all the rows in the CSV file, but if you set the `-onlyfirstrow` flag, it will stop after the first (non-header) row.
+This can be useful when testing.

 There are additional command-line options to configure the sender's name and email address.

 ## Feature wishlist